2025 Singaporean general election: Results analysis

 Political observers on CNA also regarded the results as a "serious loss" for other opposition parties.
 The PSP lost its two NCMP seats; its contested vote share decreased from 41% to 36%.
 Political analyst Loke Hoe Yeong suggested that the PSP had been overdependent on Tan Cheng Bock's symbolic leadership, with NCMPs Poa and Leong failing to gain significant electoral momentum.
-Chong suggested that the party's reduced internet presence may have contributed to its decline, while Eugene Tan noted that the PSP, being a newer party, failed to effectively convey a youthful appeal.
+Chong suggested that the party's reduced internet presence may have contributed to its decline, while Eugene Tan said that the PSP, being a newer party, failed to effectively convey a youthful appeal.
 Political obsevers also noted the party's struggle to recruit younger candidates and its misjudgment of the electorate's desire for policy debate.
 IPS academic adviser Tan Ern Ser said that the PSP's proposals could have appealed to some but seemed impractical to others, while observers noted that the party's leadership changes had hurt perceptions of its stability.

-Tham Yuen-C, a writer for The Straits Times, viewed the results as a rejection of poorly prepared "mosquito parties", with voters favouring a "credible" opposition (e.g. the WP).
+Tham Yuen-C, an ST writer, viewed the results as a rejection of poorly prepared "mosquito parties" by voters who favoured a "credible" opposition (e.g. the WP).
 She believed that they signalled a desire for gradual political change and higher standards in opposition politics.
-Analysts on CNA cited poor candidate quality, weak ground presence, and unclear messaging as key reasons for the other parties' poor performance, and suggested they should consider consolidating or merging with larger opposition parties to stay relevant.
+Analysts on CNA cited poor candidate quality, weak ground presence, and unclear messaging as key reasons for the non-WP opposition's poor performance, and suggested that they should consider consolidating or merging with larger opposition parties to remain relevant.
 Eugene Tan added that while RDU's performance was a "promising start", the party needed to grow further by broadening its appeal and recruiting candidates from diverse racial and social backgrounds.

-Various analysts on The Straits Times also highlighted voters' rising expectations for strong parliamentary representation and effective municipal management.
+Various ST analysts also highlighted voters' rising expectations for strong parliamentary representation and effective municipal management.
 SUSS associate professor Walter Theseira noted that the WP retained support by improving estate management, while Eugene Tan described the PSP's dismissive attitude toward local governance as "untenable".
 Michelle Ang added that locally credible independent candidates had outperformed established opposition figures.